joshgerdes/jekyll-uno/_posts/2021-07-05-add-shortcut-to-azure-virtual-desktop-in-the-microsoft-365-waffle.md

 ---
 date: 2021-07-05 00:00:00 +1200
-title: Add shortcut to Azure Virtual Desktop Web Client to the Microsoft 365 waffle
+title: Add a shortcut to the Azure Virtual Desktop Web Client to the Microsoft 365 waffle
 author: Luke
 categories:
 - Azure